firebase/firebase-js-sdk/.changeset/long-lemons-change.md

 'firebase': minor
 ---

-Enabled "auto-detect long polling" networking mode by default.
+Enabled long-polling networking mode auto detection by default.
 It can be explicitly disabled by setting `FirestoreSettings.experimentalForceLongPolling` to `false`.